nicopietroni/quadwild/README.md

 tn fn en          // nth sharp edge
 ```

-###### Output
-The program outputs:
+The output of quadwild consists of several files:
 - **The output smooth quadrangulation (suffix quadrangulation_smooth.obj).**
 - The output quadrangulation before being smoothed (suffix quadrangulation.obj).
+- Other files:
   - The re-meshed triangulated mesh (suffix rem.obj), the relative field and the sharp features automatically computed (.rosy and .sharp files as above)
   - The mesh decomposed after the tracing (suffix rem_p0.obj)
   - The patch decomposition (.patch file) contains the patch index for each triangle of the rem_p0 mesh.
-- .corners, .c_feature, .feature files that contain per patch information (corners of each patch, corners to be fixed and feature lines on the patches)
+  - The files .corners, .c_feature, .feature files that contain per patch information (respectively corners of each patch, corners to be fixed and feature lines on the patches)

 ### field_computation.
 The program can be used either with a GUI or by command line (useful to batch run entire datasets of models).
 ```
 ./field_computation <mesh> [.txt setup file] [.rosy file][.sharp file] [batch]
 ```
 The "batch" option makes the program run in the shell without the GUI.
 The setup file includes additional parameters.
-The one loaded by default is basic_setup.txt.
+By default, the executable loads the file basic_setup.txt.

 ### field_tracing
 This program is used to trace fields and split the mesh into patches.
 ```
 ./field_tracing <mesh> [.txt setup file] [batch]
 ```
 It requires having a .rosy and a .sharp file (with the same name of the mesh file).
 The "batch" option makes the program run in the shell without the GUI.
 The setup file includes additional parameters.
-The one loaded by default is basic_setup.txt.
+By default, the executable loads the file basic_setup.txt.

 ### quad_from_patches
 This program is used to obtain a quadrangulation from a patch decomposition.
 ```
 ./quad_from_patches <mesh> [.txt setup file]
 ```
 It requires to have in the same folder a .corners, .c_feature, .feature files (with the same name of the mesh file).
 The setup file includes additional parameters.
-The one loaded by default is basic_setup.txt.
+By default, the executable loads the file basic_setup.txt.

 ## Note
 The code has slightly changed and the results could be different from the ones showed in the paper.